digital-asset/rusty-engine/README.md

 - The `trace` primitive is not supported.
 - Struct updates are not supported.
 - There has been barely any performance tweaking.
-- There has been no code review whatsoever.
+- There has been at most very superficial code review and the test coverage is quite low.

 # How to use this implementation